-- i.
+- a.
+Place sample bottles in the cooler or submerge the bottles in water near the bank to keep them cool.
+If submerged, be sure that they will not float downstream.
+Place bottles in the cooler as soon as possible. - i.
 NOTE: it is not recommended to submerge samples in rivers.
 Please place samples directly in the cooler. - 25.
 Enter data in the mobile app.
-If not available, fill out field datasheet in pencil (Appendix F). - a.
+In the case of app failure, fill out afield datasheet in pencil. - a.
 Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - 26.
 Rinse tray, brush, and template with native water before starting next sample. - 27.
 Repeat above steps until all locations have been sampled. - a.
 Wadeable streams, dominant habitat: 5 composite samples - b.
 Wadeable streams, secondary habitat: 3 composite samples - c.
 Lakes: 5 composite samples, 1 from each of 5 riparian sections - d.
 Rivers: 5 composite samples, 1 from each of 5 riparian sections - 28.
-Return samples to the Domain Support Facility to start processing within 24 hours (SOP D).
+Return samples to the Domain Support Facility to start processing within 24 hours (SOP E).